luc457x/advice-generator-app/README.md

 ### Continued development

-- I want to better place the itens inside the card so it will be "visible" smoother when pages update to fetch new advice.
+- Need better placement of the itens inside card so page updates will be "visible smoother" when fetching new advice.
+- Change ädvice-update" button so it just refresh the current advice instead of entire page.
-- I want to add a flipping card animation when fetching new advice.
+- Add a flipping card animation when fetching new advice.

 ## Author